 Increased funding for the Export Market Development Grants

-The Australian Government also announced on 1 April increased funding for the Export Market Development Grant (EMDG).
-Funding for the scheme will increase by $49.8 million in the 2019-20 financial year, allowing exporters and tourism businesses to get additional reimbursements for costs incurred in marketing their products and services around the world.
+The Commonwealth Government has increased funding for the Export Market Development Grant (EMDG).
+Funding for the scheme has been increased by $49.8 million in the 2019-20 financial year, allowing exporters and tourism businesses to get additional reimbursements for costs incurred in marketing their products and services around the world.

 This increase supplements the additional $60 million already committed by the Government and brings EMDG funding to its highest level in more than 20 years at $207.7 million for the 2019-20 financial year.
 More information.

 The Commonwealth Government has announced that the EMDG scheme will be simplified and reoriented in 2021-22 from a scheme providing assistance through reimbursement after expenditure to an upfront grant agreement.
 This will give eligible exporters funding certainty before they embark on their marketing and promotion activities.
 In the reoriented EMDG program, multi-year grants will be available for eligible SMEs at three stages of their export journey and assistance to industry bodies and alliances will be expanded to provide help for members who are new to export to become export-ready.
 Current EMDG arrangements remain in place for 2020-21.More information

 The Commonwealth Government has established a $500 million COVID-19 Export Capital Facility to assist previously profitable Australian exporters whose businesses have been impacted by COVID-19.